 Many residents have asked whether the city can simply elect not to enforce its ban, and whether or not the ban is still law until a judge rules otherwise.
-According to Lindsey Baker, a public information officer with the City of Denton, the city must simply follow the lead of the state; the state legislature has the authority to completely preempt the city.
+According to Lindsey Baker, a city public information officer, the city must simply follow the lead of the state since the state legislature has the authority to completely preempt the city.
 A judge does not have to overturn the ban in court to nullify the city’s ordinance.

 “We’re trying to figure out what [‘commercially reasonable’] means,” Denton Mayor Chris Watts told Truthout.
 “HB 40 says we can regulate setbacks, but then it has a further question: Is that a quote-unquote ‘reasonable’ setback?
 And we don’t know the answer to that question, so we’re having to go back and reevaluate our ordinances, as every city in the state of Texas is having to do.”

 Watts told Truthout the city isn’t currently drawing up plans for a legal challenge to HB 40, but the city could potentially be asked to join an alliance of cities bringing such a challenge forward.
-If the city is asked to join the coalition, Denton’s City Council would need to discuss the issue, he said.
+If the city is asked to join the coalition, council members would need to discuss the issue, he said.
 During the June 2 city council meeting, city attorney Anita Burgess told residents that there has been some dialogue between city attorneys about the idea.

-While she believes there could be some precedent to challange HB 40, DAG members read a statement from Goldberg during the June 2 meeting in which she recommended council members repeal the ban saying, “HB 40 must be taken down, but taken down carefully.”
+While she believes there could be some precedent to challenge HB 40, DAG members read a statement from Goldberg during the June 2 meeting in which she recommended council members repeal the ban saying, “HB 40 must be taken down but taken down carefully.”

-Mayor Watts expressed disappointment in the Texas legislature for failing to address the root issues that drove Denton residents to ban fracking via a ballot initiative.
+Mayor Watts expressed disappointment in the Texas Legislature for failing to address the root issues that drove Denton residents to ban fracking.
 “Denton, or any other city in the state of Texas, could have an ordinance that complies with HB 40, is ‘commercially reasonable,’ passes all the tests, but an operator could say, ‘But you know what?
 We were vested in ordinances that predated your new ordinance that complies with HB 40, so we’re not subject to that ordinance,'” he said.

 The city’s drilling moratorium, which was put in place May 6, 2014, to allow city officials to yet again revise the city’s drilling regulations, is still effective and has yet to be found in violation of HB 40.
 According to Watts, Vantage Energy received an exception pursuant to the city’s moratorium to frack at the site where activists have interrupted operations this week.
 The city’s well inspectors are actively monitoring the Vantage site for violations of the city’s drilling ordinance, city officials said.

-Vantage Energy not only received an exception to the city’s drilling moratorium, but also received another exception, known as a “variance,” from the city’s setback requirement from Denton’s Zoning Board of Adjustments (ZBA).
+Vantage Energy not only received an exception to the city’s drilling moratorium but also received another exception, known as a variance, from the city’s setback requirement from Denton’s Zoning Board of Adjustments.